shubham-techie/Drum-kit/README.md

 # Drum-kit
-A simple Drum kit made just for fun.
+A simple Drum kit made just for fun with HTML,CSS and JS.

 **Drums(Buttons) can be played by the mouse click as well as keybaord keys.**